The Deceivers (film)

+Not to be confused with The Deceivers (1966).

 The Deceivers is a 1988 adventure film directed by Nicholas Meyer, starring Pierce Brosnan, Shashi Kapoor and Saeed Jaffrey.
-The film is based on the 1952 John Masters novel of the same name regarding the murderous Thuggee of India.
+The film is based on the 1952 John Masters novel of the same name regarding the murderous Thugs of India.

 Plot

 The film takes place in India in 1825.
 The country is being ravaged by Thuggee, a Kali-worshiping cult also known as "Deceivers", who commit robbery and ritualistic murder.
-Captain William Savage, an honorable district administrator for the East India Company, is informed by his subjects in Madhya about the Thugees' murder raids, and appalled, he starts an investigation.
-He captures a Thugee named Hussein and wins his cooperation, but Savage's bureaucratic commanding officer and father-in-law, Colonel Wilson, stubbornly adhering to Company protocol, dismisses his report and relieves him of his duty.
+Captain William Savage, an honorable district administrator for the East India Company, is informed by his subjects in Madhya about the Thugs' murder raids, and appalled, he starts an investigation.
+He captures a Thug named Hussein and wins his cooperation, but Savage's bureaucratic commanding officer and father-in-law, Colonel Wilson, stubbornly adhering to Company protocol, dismisses his report and relieves him of his duty.

 Chagrined but determined, Savage decides to disguise himself as an imprisoned native outlaw, Gopal the Weaver, and infiltrate the Thugee cult while aided by Hussein, with only his wife Sarah knowing about his plan.
 He is accepted, and after a period of training he is forced to participate in their raids.
 Receiving the consecrated sugar, implied to be LSD, after such a raid awakens in Savage a dark, ecstatic fascination for killing.

-One day, however, Gopal appears, revealing himself as a fellow Thuggee, and in order to avoid being exposed, Savage kills him.
-Savage also discovers that senior British officers know about the Thuggees' activities but let them pass through their districts in exchange for a share of their ill-gotten plunder.
+One day, however, Gopal appears, revealing himself as a fellow Thugg, and in order to avoid being exposed, Savage kills him.
+Savage also discovers that senior British officers know about the Thugs' activities but let them pass through their districts in exchange for a share of their ill-gotten plunder.

 Fearing for Savage's sanity, Hussein flees to inform Sarah of her husband's situation; but Thuggee moles inside the Company overhear them and capture Hussein before he can return to Savage.
-While Savage's secret is exposed, the Thuggees reveal to his surprise that they are willing to accept him as one of their own; but Savage is first instructed to kill Hussein.
-Instead taking one of the Thuggees' children hostage, he forces his way out of the fortress, but Hussein is shot dead before they can get away.
-Savage flees into a field of reeds, where the Thuggees encircle him; but before a former friend can strangle him, East India Company troops, alerted by Sarah's manservant, arrive and defeat the Thuggees.
-Rehabilitated and promoted to Colonel, Savage receives the official task of eradicating the Thuggee cult throughout India, although he must also struggle with the mental and emotional scars of his time joining the Thuggees and participating in their bloodthirsty ways have left on him.
+While Savage's secret is exposed, the Thugs reveal to his surprise that they are willing to accept him as one of their own; but Savage is first instructed to kill Hussein.
+Instead taking one of the Thugs' children hostage, he forces his way out of the fortress, but Hussein is shot dead before they can get away.
+Savage flees into a field of reeds, where the Thugs encircle him; but before a former friend can strangle him, East India Company troops, alerted by Sarah's manservant, arrive and defeat the Thugs.
+Rehabilitated and promoted to Colonel, Savage receives the official task of eradicating the Thuggee cult throughout India, although he must also struggle with the mental and emotional scars of his time joining the Thugs and participating in their bloodthirsty ways have left on him.